vtenfys/deno-npm-demo/README.md

 Snowpack re-packs NPM dependencies with an ESM build into single JS files.
 Deno scripts can then import these files, provided they don't use `require` or rely on any runtime-specific APIs.

+## Does Snowpack itself run on Deno?

+No. Although Snowpack enables using other NPM packages in Deno, Snowpack itself cannot run on Deno without further work, since it relies on both the Node.js module system and Node-specific APIs.

 ## Does this work with [my favourite package]?

 Probably not - this only works with packages that can both be built as pure ES modules, and that don't require the use of any Node-specific or web-specific JavaScript APIs.
 Supporting the larger Node.js ecosystem would be a more ambitious project, as Deno doesn't support CommonJS imports (i.e. `require`), and a compatibility layer would need to be created to support Node-specific APIs.